SFe-Team-was-taken/SFe/format-specification/section6.md

 # Section 6: "sdta-list" chunk

-## 6.1a "smpl" sub-chunk
+## 6.1 "smpl" sub-chunk

-This sub-chunk should now be present in SFe64 files, as currently, there is no ROM where samples can be read from.
-This does not include AWE ROM emulation.
+You can omit this sub-chunk if you provide ROM samples.

 - This contains one or more samples of audio in linearly coded 16-bit, signed, little endian words.
 - No more leeway of 46 zero-valued samples is required after each sample.